 4. Case Acceptance Coordination (The Closer)

-The Doctor diagnoses the need; you find the way to pay for it.
+The Doctor diagnoses the need; you find the way to pay for it, and the financing landscape has genuinely changed.

 5. Human Resources & Cultural Chemistry (The Glue)